MySQL Router proxying communication between application clients and MySQL InnoDB Clusters.

 their descriptions and default values.

-Add a relation to a principle application (via the shared-db endpoint):
+Add a relation to the principle application (via the shared-db endpoint):

 Then add a relation to the mysql-innodb-cluster application (via the db-router endpoint):